 - asthma, a respiratory condition in which your airways become swollen and filled with excess mucus

-- bronchiectasis, a condition in which tubes in your lungs are permanently widened or damaged, causing a build-up of bacteria or mucus
+- bronchiectasis, a condition in which tubes in your lungs are permanently widened with thickened walls due to inflammation, causing a buildup of bacteria or mucus

 - lung injury from trauma, smoke inhalation, or drug use